 |Thu 11-05-2023, 15:00St Mawes, Cornwall||Sun 14-05-2023, 10:00St Mawes, Cornwall||Tallulah||3 Nights||TH110523|

-Now we have a bigger pilot cutter, the low carbon theme remains.
-Trusty expedition rowing boat Number 8 is still with us.
-We tow her on most voyages so you can ‘toss oars’ on the way to a waterside pub, or silently row up a wooden creek until you are with the curlews in the salt marsh.
+Our trusty rowing boat Number 8 will be with us we explore coast of Cornwall.
+We tow her on taster voyages so you can ‘toss oars’ on the way to a waterside pub, or silently row up a wooden creek until you are with the curlews in the salt marsh.

-We are not purists though, so there is heating, hot showers, fridge, radiators and stove on board, and these need a bit of engine or diesel to work.
-Tallulah has a barrel windlass, oil lamps as well as 12v lighting and solar panels so we try to minimise our fossil fuel usage.
+We are not purists and some times it is sensible to use the powerful engine to get Tallulah to where she needs to be.
+Tallulah has a barrel windlass, oil lamps as well as 12v lighting and solar panels so we try to minimise our fossil fuel usage as much as possible.

 On a sailing voyage we never use the word itinerary, as skippers will always be aiming for the best sailing and shore landings for the forecast and most idyllic or sheltered anchors and ports.
 They are as keen as you to include some of the highlights described below, but you have to go with mother nature, not fight her.
 The description below is based on what we think might be possible, based on past trips, or experience, but nothing is guaranteed on a sailing voyage.